ubccr/xdmod-ondemand/docs/upgrade.md

     done < <(cat *.log* | cut -d ']' -f 1 | cut -d '[' -f 2 | sed 's#/#-#g' | sed 's/:/ /');
     echo -e "Earliest: $earliest\nLatest: $latest"
     ```
-1. List the page impressions that will be deleted by running this SQL command,
+1. Run the SQL command below to list the page impressions that will be deleted,
 replacing `:earliest` with the earliest timestamp and `:latest` with the latest
 timestamp obtained in the previous step:
     ```sql